Iamvivek-gupta/interview/challenge.md

 # Docubay Project explanation

 previously one of my project, I also  worked in an OTT domain company called Docubay, which is a product-based company.
 Users can watch popular documentaries in their own country if they have a valid subscription.
 They can purchase monthly, quarterly, and half-yearly subscriptions.
 I was responsible for developing user modules to handle user sign-in, sign-up, forgot password, and reset password functionalities efficiently.
-Additionally, I was responsible for integrating Grabpay, a Singapore-based payment gateway, to handle one-time payments for user transactions and create user subscriptions.
+Additionally, I was responsible for integrating payment gateways such as Grabpay.
+Grabpay was a Singapore-based payment gateway, which accept one-time, subscription based and EMI based payments for user transactions and create user subscriptions.

 To interact with users, I also integrated third-party services to manage notifications.
 For SMS notifications, I used Twilio, and for email notifications, I used SendGrid.